Are you using Excel spreadsheets to organize sales opportunities for your real estate agency?

 You need to do more than phone your prospects.
 You need to be able to keep track of your conversation to keep the deal moving down your sales funnel.

-The Pipedrive integration does some of the heavy lifting for you when a prospect first reaches out.
 It can create a new contact and deal in your CRM account and log any call activity under that newly created deal.

 It’s a great way to keep on top of your phone calls (including your real estate cold calling activity), alongside any email integration you’re utilizing in your CRM.